Sharp bound on the number of maximal sum-free subsets of integers: Background and an overview of the proof of Theorem

 \subsection{Independence and container theorems}

-An exciting recent development in combinatorics and related areas has been the emergence of `independence' as a unifying concept.
+An exciting recent development has been the emergence of `independence' providing a framework to study a plethora of problems arising in combinatorics, geometry, number theory and probability as well as at the interfaces of such areas.
 To be more precise, let $V$ be a set and $\mathcal E$ a collection of subsets of $V$.
 We say that a subset $I$ of $V$ is an \emph{independent set} if $I$ does not contain any element of $\mathcal E$ as a subset.
 For example, if $V:=[n]$ and $\mathcal E$ is the collection of all Schur triples in $[n]$ then an independent set $I$ is simply a sum-free set.
 It is often helpful to think of $(V,\mathcal E)$ as a hypergraph with vertex set $V$ and edge set $\mathcal E$; thus an independent set $I$ corresponds to an independent set in the hypergraph.

 So-called `container results' have emerged as a powerful tool for attacking many problems that concern counting independent sets.
 Roughly speaking, container results state that the independent sets of a given hypergraph $H$ lie only in a `small' number of subsets of the vertex set of $H$ (referred to as \emph{containers}), where each of these containers is an `almost independent set'.
 Balogh, Morris and Samotij~\cite{BMS} and independently Saxton and Thomason~\cite{ST}, proved general container theorems for hypergraphs whose edge distribution satisfies certain boundedness conditions.